qserena/10-notes-app-with-localstorage/README.md

 There was already a start version of this project in course [Frontend Developer Career Path](https://scrimba.com/learn/frontend) and the exercise here was to add the following new features:
 - Sync notes with localStorage (write to localStorage in useEffect whenever notes state is changed, and read from localStorage using **lazy state initialization**).
 - Add note summary titles (take the first line of the note's body, using JavaScript `split('\n')`).
-- Move modified notes to the top of the list (put current note at the beginning of the array in the `updateNote()` method).
+- Move modified notes to the top of the list (put current note at the beginning of the array in the `updateNote()` function).
 - Delete notes